jp3tty/Module-1-Challenge/README.md

 A stand-out difficulty occured when working with the Pivot table for "Outcomes Based on Goals."
 After working through the Module and manipulating the data in a variety of ways, Excel's data cache had issues referencing the proper values for the data I wanted to work with.
 The results was a chart that did not match what was expected in the challenge.
 After a fair amount of troubleshooting, a solution was discovered by preforming a "refresh" directly to the Pivot table.

 ## Results

+What are two conclusions you can draw about the Outcomes based on Launch Date?

+1. May appears to be the best time of year to launch Kickstarter campaigns for theater productions.
+Most of these campaigns are launch during this month, with a decline through December.
+2. Theater production Kickstarter campaigns are successful overall.
+Every month on the chart shows there are more successful campaigns than failed, and the worst time to launch a campaign is December where successful and failed campaigns are near equivalent.

+What can you conclude about the Outcomes based on Goals?

+The most successful percentages of outcomes are projects with funding goals that are less than $5,000 or between $35,000 and $45,000.

+What are some limitations of this dataset?

+What are some other other possible tables and/or graphs that we could create?